mutazkabashi/api_monitor/README.md

  4- add web service(s).

+   Note You should select Http or Https from select service menu, and website field should conatin the url without protocol (wihtout http or https)

  5- click on dashboard on the top menu on the screen or type the following URL on the browser (http://localhost:8080/dashboard)